Muddz/QuickShot/readme.md

 ## Example of simplest usage:

-In this case filename will be a timestamp at the time `save()` is called.
+In this case filename will named to a timestamp at the time `save()` is called.
 Path will default to `/Pictures` in the internal storage.
 ```java
    PixelShot.of(view).toPNG().save();
 ```